President & Chief Executive Officer

 In addition to the Statue of Liberty and Ellis Island restoration projects, Steve led the development of the 220,000 square foot Ellis Island National Museum of Immigration; created the American Immigrant Wall of Honor program; established the American Family Immigration History Center; and spearheaded the Statue of Liberty Museum on Liberty Island.

-Throughout his career, Steve has received extensive recognition including ABC World News Tonight “Person of the Week”, the “Leonardo da Vinci Award” from the Italian Heritage and Culture Committee of New York, and numerous acknowledgments from the Foundation’s partner, the Department of the Interior/National Park Service.
+Throughout his career, Steve has received extensive recognition including ABC World News Tonight “Person of the Week”; the “Public Leadership in Preservation Award” from The New York Landmarks Conservancy; the “Leonardo da Vinci Award” from the Italian Heritage and Culture Committee of New York; and numerous acknowledgments from the Foundation’s partner, the Department of the Interior/National Park Service.
 Steve is on the Board of Trustees of the American University of Rome.